 On the New page, in the Access controls section, choose the link under Grant.

 On the Grant page, choose Grant access, select the Require multifactor authentication check box, and then choose Select.

 Use the What If option to simulate sign-in

 On the Conditional Access | Policies page, select What If.

 In the search box, type the name of your test guest user.
 Choose the user in the search results, and then choose Select.

 Select the link under Cloud apps, actions, or authentication content.
 Choose Select apps, and then choose the link under Select.

-On the Cloud apps page, in the applications list, choose Microsoft Azure Management, and then choose Select.
+On the Cloud apps page, in the applications list, choose Windows Azure Service Management API, and then choose Select.

 Choose What If, and verify that your new policy appears under Evaluation results on the Policies that will apply tab.